 Each verification creates a block, which in turn works as a form of validation.
 For example, if you register a real estate sale contract data on blockchain, that data will run the network and be verified by the computers.
 This avoids, for instance, the same real estate being sold to more than one person – just to briefly mention one of blockchain’s aspects.

 An accounting textbook wouldn’t cover the vast technological, agility and worldwide visibility aspects.
 This doesn’t also mean that the whole world would be able to see the data on your real estate sales contract.
 Only the validation verification is disclosed, with information such as time and date.

 The verified blocks are encrypted, which makes them inviolable.
 They cannot be corrupted or erased.
 And, since the network is interlinked, any likeness in a piece of data or code representing any transaction whatsoever, cannot be repeated.
 If it is repeated, the network won’t validate it.

 That’s why, one of the most widely used words by specialists to describe blockchain is trustworthy.

 This is where a doubt may occur: who performs these validations?
 Is there someone sitting in front of the computer verifying each piece of data?
 You know, logically there isn’t, it is humanly impossible.
-But that is a matter for our next article – dive deeper into the blockchain subject.

 If you found it strange when we said it at the beginning, that’s okay.
-Since the technology is tough to explain in a simple manner – even to those who work directly with it -, blockchain goes by unnoticed.
+Since the technology is tough to explain in a simple manner – even to those who work directly with it, blockchain goes by unnoticed.

 But how can I access it?
 There are several companies that offer blockchain usage platforms.
 Besides that, several structures of “blocks in a chain” derived from the first blockchain, which began operating with an open source code in 2009.